juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 ## Notifying Users about Context Switch

 In addition to tracking and maintaining a conversation context, a capable chatbot should also notify users about the context switch so the users know which context they are in.
 This is similar to defining "reprompts" in  [Google Dialogflow](https://en.wikipedia.org/wiki/Dialogflow#:~:text=cloud.google.com%2Fdialogflow,response%20systems%2C%20and%20so%20on.).
-The challenge is context-specific "reprompts" themselves because default ones are often insufficient.
-For  example, the "reprompts" should be different for each user input when answering a chatbot's question "What
+The challenge is that one must define context-specific "reprompts" because default ones are often insufficient.
+For  example, the "reprompts" should be different for each type of user input when answering a chatbot's question "*What is your main reason for visiting us*"

-* "I don't want to answer your question"
 * "I don't know how to answer this"
 * "Why do you want to know my input?"
-* "What do you think of it?"
+* "What would you recommend?"

 Most chatbot platforms leave the challenges of handling task-switching or user digressions to chatbot developers, who must painstakingly hard wire all possible flows together.